CentreForDigitalHumanities/I-analyzer/documentation/Migration-from-flask.md

 ## Add local settings

 In `backend/ianalyzer`, make a file `settings_local.py`.
 Transfer relevant local settings you had configured in your `config.py` file for Flask.

+## Transfer downloads

+In the flask backend, the default storage location for CSV files was `/backend/api/csv_files/`.

+In a development environment, the new default location is `/backend/download/csv_files/`.
+(This can be configured in settings.)
+You will have to move the contents of your CSV directory here if you want to keep your download history.

+For a production environment, the csv files need to be moved from the old flask server to the new django server.
+Check the deployment settings for the new location of the downloads.
+(This should be outside of the repository.)